Redesigning with purpose: a responsive web experience for a dog daycare struggling with branding, navigation, and a missing online booking system.

 Unclear pricing information

-Unclear pricing on the website makes users hesitant.
-Hidden fees are a concern.
-Users compare prices between multiple daycare options and may leave for competitors with more transparent pricing.
+Unclear pricing made users hesitant, and hidden fees were a concern.
+They compare prices across daycares and leave for competitors with more transparent pricing.

 03